This is a not a trip for bad weather. Do not attempt the route if the Otira River is unable to be forded.

 If the Otira River is able to be forded, start from the Aickens car park, cross the stile and follow the fence line to the river.
-After fording the Otira, make for the gap at the end of the band of tall trees immediately opposite (marked by orange triangle).
+Ford the Otira River then aim for the orange triangle immediately opposite.

-There is a shelter here and a track leads through high bracken and scrub to grassy flats.
-Continue walking along these grassy flats to the sign-posted turn-off at Pfeifer Creek.
-Follow the streambed of Pfeifer Creek for about 100 metres to the start of the track on the true right.
-The track passes through attractive red-beech forest to the confluence of Pfeifer Creek and the stream draining the lake.
+Follow the orange markers and track to Clear Creek.
+Cross Clear Creek to the 4WD access track and follow this to the sign-posted turn-off at Pfeifer Creek.
+From here follow the streambed of Pfeifer Creek for about 100 m to the start of the track on the true right.
+The track passes through red-beech forest to the confluence of Pfeifer Creek and the stream draining the lake.
 It crosses the stream and continues up the true left to the lake.

-The track to the Otehake River continues around to the head of the lake, up a short climb to the saddle between the lake and the river.
+The track to the Otehake River continues to the head of the lake then up a short climb to a saddle between the lake and the river.
 From there the track drops steeply into the Otehake and another good campsite.
 The route down the Otehake is mostly on the true right, boulder hopping beside the river, crossing where necessary.
 This is not possible in rain or if rivers are high.
 Ford the Otehake again just above where it joins the Taramakau and the walk down the river flats back to Otira River.

 This trip starts at Aickens car park beside SH73, 5km west of Otira township.
 You need to ford Otira River to access the Taramakau Valley.